 - 12pm Saturday Local time-all competitors must register as a user on Hackerspace.

 - 5pm Saturday Local time – A Team Project Page and your prize category nomination must be completed in Hackerspace.
 Record all your team members on your project page and the URL to your proof of concept repository.
 No new projects pages can be created after this time.
 You are still able to edit your project page after this time.

 - 4pm Sunday Local time – Your video should be finalised and a URL linking to your video created to load on your Project page.
 It may take some time for your video to load once you have started the process

 - 5pm Sunday local time – You MUST have all parts of your competition entry finalised by 5:00pm Local time which includes 1) your team page, 2) your data story description and detail of datasets used 3) your Project outcomes (demo’s, code, graphics, photos submitted, and 4) your video link uploaded.

-All prizes you can compete for will be announced on 28 July at your registered Official GovHack Location 2016 launch party at 7pm!
+All challenges you can compete for will be announced on 7 September at your registered Official GovHack Location 2016 launch party at 7pm!
 After then you can find the prizes listed on the Hackerspace.
 Teams are eligible for some great prizes, including:

 You must nominate which prizes you are competing for on your HackerSpace project page.